skardsen3/ClickCounter/README.md

 # ClickerCounter
-Records the number of clicks made by a user
+Records the number of clicks made by a user and saves it to a CSV.

 This is a simple mouse click recorder that records and number of left and right clicks made by a user and saves it to a CSV along with the process at that time that was using the most memory.